DGA-MI-SSI/YaCo/README.md

 ### Motivation

-There are two major uses cases for YaDiff
+There are two major use cases for YaDiff

-  * Merging previously analyzed binary symbols into an updated binary
+  * Merging previously-analyzed binary symbols into an updated binary
   * Merging debug symbols from an external library into another stripped binary

 ### Usage

   * Uncompress the release into a directory
-  * Prepare two separate directories for each IDA database
+  * Put each of your two IDA databases in a different directory
   * Call merge_idb.py on those two databases
 ```
 python $yatools_directory/YaTools/bin/merge_idb.py $source_dir/source.idb $destination_dir/destination.idb